eastgenomics/eggd_fusioninspector/README.md

 * Makes minor format corrections to the STAR-Fusion predictions
 * Loads and runs the FusionInspector Docker image:
     * The argument '--include_trinity' will be run in the command if the user selected it.
+    * Optional parameter '--vis' is run, to produce a HTML report of fusion results.
-    * Arguments not already mentioned as inputs are: --vis, and --examine_coding_effect
+    * Arguments not already mentioned as inputs are: --examine_coding_effect
     * Production versions of this app will need to point to a controlled Docker image in 'references' on DNAnexus to ensure that the same version is run each time
 * Prefixes output file names with the sample name
 * Uploads the output files to DNA Nexus